actions-on-google/codelabs-nodejs/README.md

 [Actions on Google codelabs](https://codelabs.developers.google.com/?cat=Assistant).
 The `level1-complete` directory should be used as a reference for the Level 1 codelab, and as a starting point for the Level 2 codelab.
-The `level2-complete` directory can be used as a reference for the Level 2 codelab.
+The `level2-complete` directory can be used as a reference for the Level 2 codelab, and as a starting point for the Level 3 codelab.
+The `level3-complete` directory can be used as a reference for the Level 3 codelab.

 ## Setup Instructions

-For detailed instructions on using this code, refer to the [Actions on Google codelabs](https://codelabs.developers.google.com/?cat=Assistant), Level 1 and 2.
-Below are steps to deploy the code for either directory (i.e. `level1-complete` or `level2-complete`).
+For detailed instructions on using this code, refer to the [Actions on Google codelabs](https://codelabs.developers.google.com/?cat=Assistant), Level 1, 2 and 3.
+Below are steps to deploy the code for any directory (i.e. `level1-complete`, `level2-complete`, or `level3-complete`).

 ### Steps